His Eminence the Eighth Dorzong Rinpoche

 100.000 tantric teachings of the Nyingma Lineage transmission

-(Nyingma rgyud bum) from Ven.
-Rongmi Lama Gedun.
+(Nyingma rgyud bum) from Venerable Rongmi Lama Gedun.

 At the age of fourteen he entered Khampagar Monasterys